RenqiChen/The_Crop/README.md

 ## 📧 Contact

-If you have any questions, please  contact at [chenrenqi@pjlab.org.cn, zhanghang@pjlab.org.cn, sunjiawei2@pjlab.org.cn].
+If you have any questions, please  contact at [chenrenqi@pjlab.org.cn, zhanghang@pjlab.org.cn, jwsun@hdu.edu.cn].

 ## ⚖ License